mozilla/moz-corsica/README.md

 Connecting a Client
 -------------------

 Navigate to `corsica.mozilla.io` in your web browser and you should see the Corsica logo (C with a lightning bolt).
-Now open the web console (Tools-> Web Developer-> Web Console) and run the following command, substituting the values in the tags array as necessary for your desired screen content (see state.json for options):
+Now open the Web Console (Tools-> Web Developer-> Web Console) and run the following command:

-    config.name = "location#"; config.tags = ["ambient", "whimsy"]; writeConfig();
+    config.name = "location"; config.tags = ["ambient", "whimsy"]; writeConfig();

+Name/Tags Config: For the tag options the state.json file in this repo contains several groupings of urls tagged for various purposes.
+Most office displays are set to at least "ambient" but since "whimsy" is fun to have in the mix it's used in this example.
+You can replace "location" with any unique name (eg: "abby-laptop"), the names in the state.json file (eg: "pdx-ambient1") are intended for addressing multiple screens in a location.

-Refresh the page and you should start recieving content destined for those tags.
-Now go to fullscreen and enjoy!
+After you writeConfig(); you'll see the result displayed as 'undefined' and at that point reload the page.
+You should now start recieving content destined for the tags you set.
+Go into fullscreen and enjoy!

 TODO: